-- Children are taught 2 study units of work per year on a two year rolling programme. - Medium term plans outline what will be taught during each unit of work, while knowledge organisers sequence the steps in learning. - Each unit begins with an enquiry question, through which children will generate their own questions to answer.
-This is done through the use of artefacts, videos, books etc. to spark the children's interest then guide them through a sequence of lessons to explore sub-enquiry questions, children are given the opportunity to answer the key enquiry question. - History is recorded in learning journey's as this maintains the high standard of written work. - Wherever possible, children will learn through first hand experiences, with teachers utilising high quality resources from the Historical Association, the ELS Library service and websites such as The British Museum and English Heritage. - Throughout each unit teachers add key events to class timelines.
+- Children are taught 2 study units of work per year on a two year rolling programme. - Medium term plans outline what will be taught during each unit of work. - Each unit begins with an enquiry question.
+Class teachers use of artefacts, videos, books etc. to spark the children's interest then guide them through a sequence of lessons to explore sub-enquiry questions, children are given the opportunity to answer the key enquiry question. - History is recorded in learning journey's as this maintains the high standard of written work. - Wherever possible, children will learn through first hand experiences, with teachers utilising high quality resources from the Historical Association, the ELS Library service and websites such as The British Museum and English Heritage. - Throughout each unit teachers add key events to class timelines.